lone-pro/Website-Ecom/LocalHost/readme.txt

     5. Clean the project, build the project, and then run the code from your Java IDE.
     6. Make sure your SQL user name is root and the password is EECS4413, otherwise just change in the ConnectionProvider File
     7. Put http://localhost:8080/FinalProject/ in your browser and this will successfully launch the website.

+To Log in with administration

+    1. Email is EECS4413@gmail.com
+    2. Password is 4413